kubernetes-csi/node-driver-registrar/README.md

 ### Health Check with an exec probe

-If `--mode=kubelet-registration-probe` node-driver-registrar can act as a probe checking that kubelet has registered the driver meaning that the kubelet plugin registration succeeded, this is useful to detect if the registration got stuck as seen in issue [#143](https://github.com/kubernetes-csi/node-driver-registrar/issues/143)
+If `--mode=kubelet-registration-probe` is set, node-driver-registrar can act as a probe checking if kubelet plugin registration succeeded.
+This is useful to detect if the registration got stuck as seen in issue [#143](https://github.com/kubernetes-csi/node-driver-registrar/issues/143)

 The value of `--kubelet-registration-path` must be the same as the one set in the container args, `--csi-address` is not required in this mode, for example: